Andy Fillmore: Member of Parliament

-On November 2014 Fillmore won the Liberal party's nomination for Halifax.
+In November 2014 Fillmore won the Liberal party's nomination for Halifax.
 On October 19, 2015, after the longest official campaign in over a century, Justin Trudeau led the Liberals to a decisive victory in the federal election, during which Fillmore defeated Megan Leslie, an NDP MP who had represented Halifax for two terms.

 As Member of Parliament for Halifax, Fillmore held a number of additional responsibilities in the House of Commons and in the Government of Canada.
 Beginning in January 2017, Fillmore was appointed Parliamentary Secretary to the Minister of Democratic Institutions, Karina Gould.
 Beginning September 2018, Fillmore was appointed Parliamentary Secretary to the Minister of Canadian Heritage and Multiculturalism, Pablo Rodriguez.
 Following his reelection to the House of Commons for the 43rd Canadian Parliament in the October 2019 federal election, Fillmore was appointed Parliamentary Secretary to Canada's Minister of Infrastructure and Communities, Catherine McKenna.
-Following his reelection to the House of Commons for the 44th Canadian Parliament in October 2021, Fillmore was appointed Parliamentary Secretary to Canada’s Minister of Innovation, Science and Economic Development, Francois-Philippe Champagne.
+Following his reelection to the House of Commons for the 44th Canadian Parliament in October 2021, Fillmore was appointed Parliamentary Secretary to Canada's Minister of Innovation, Science and Economic Development, Francois-Philippe Champagne.
 During his nine years as a Parliamentarian Fillmore also sat on a number of House of Commons standing committees.
 These included chairing the Standing Committee on Indigenous and Northern Affairs, and membership on the Procedures and House Affairs Committee (PROC); membership on the Canadian Heritage Committee (CHPC), Membership on the Veterans Affairs Committee (ACVA), membership on the Transport, Infrastructure and Communities Committee (TRAN); membership on the Industry and Technology Committee (INDU), and; membership on the National Defence Committee (NDDN).